biffalo/handy-posh/README.md

 ### **malicious-lnk-finder.ps1**

->  Searches C:\Users recursivley to find any LNK files pointing to cmd.exe or rundll.exe
+>  Searches C:\Users recursivley to find any LNK files pointing to cmd.exe, rundll.exe, or powershell.exe